-- 1. Inquiry from prospective student to the Biomedical Sciences Graduate Program or Graduate Admissions Office. - 2.
-Submission of the application to the Biomedical Sciences Graduate Program, the Graduate Admissions Office, or online. - 3.
+- 1. Inquiry from prospective student to the Biomedical Research Graduate Program or Graduate Admissions Office. - 2.
 Receipt of the following official application materials and required fee by the Graduate Admissions Office: application, GRE scores, and transcript(s).
-International students must apply through the Center for International Programs. - 4.
-Referral of application materials by the Graduate Admissions Office. - 5.
-The Biomedical Sciences Graduate Program notifies the Graduate Admissions Office and the prospective student of the admission decision of the Graduate Studies Committee. - 6.
-The accepted student arrives, reports to the Biomedical Sciences Graduate Program, is assigned an interim advisor, and registers for coursework. - 7.
-Selection of an area of emphasis/advisor must be achieved by the end of the first year.
-After a permanent advisor has been selected, an advisory committee is formed.
-A Course of Study should be developed by the end of the first year. - 8.
+International applicants must meet the application requirements of the International Admissions Office. - 3.
+Receipt of the program online form, written statement addressing educational and career goals, and three recommendations in the Office of Research and Graduate Education by March 1. - 4.
+The Ph.D.
+Admissions Committee will review completed applications, then interview the top applicants. - 5.
+The Biomedical Research Graduate Program notifies the Graduate Admissions Office and the applicant of the decision of the Admissions Committee. - 6.
+The accepted student arrives in July for boot camp, starts their first laboratory rotation, and registers for coursework. - 7.
+An advisor is selected by the end of the first year.
+After the dissertation advisor has been selected, an advisory committee is formed.
+A Ph.D.
+Course of Study should be completed by the start of the second year. - 8.
 The student completes requisite coursework and other program requirements. - 9.
 The student takes written and oral qualifying examinations for admission to candidacy to the Ph.D.
 These examinations should be scheduled within two months of each other. - 10.
 The student continues doctoral research under the guidance of his/her advisory committee.
-The dissertation phase begins with the approval of a dissertation prospectus by the advisory committee, the Biomedical Sciences Graduate Program and the Graduate College Dean. - 11.
-The student applies for graduation at the beginning of his or her last semester no later than the university deadline in the academic calendar.
+The dissertation phase begins with the approval of a dissertation project by the advisory committee, the Biomedical Research Graduate Program, and the Graduate College Dean. - 11.
+The student applies for graduation at the beginning of his or her last semester, no later than the Graduate College deadline.
 The diploma fee must be paid by this time. - 12.
 A copy of the preliminary draft of the dissertation is given to each member of the advisory committee no later than two weeks prior to the final defense of the dissertation. - 13.
-The chair of the advisory committee requests clearance for the defense from the Biomedical Sciences Graduate Program and the Graduate College for approval no later than two weeks before the scheduled date of the defense. - 14.
+The chair of the advisory committee requests approval for the defense from the Biomedical Research Graduate Program and the Graduate College no later than two weeks before the scheduled date of the defense. - 14.
 The time and place of the defense of the dissertation are announced. - 15.
 The student defends the dissertation in an oral defense. - 16.
 The student follows the steps to prepare and submit the electronic thesis or dissertation at www.marshall.edu/graduate/current-students/edt.